-(u) to delegate responsibility for performance of the powers, functions and responsibilities specified in this paragraph 3.1.1 and otherwise provided for in the Code, to the BSC Services Manager (save in respect of paragraph (k) and its obligations and responsibilities under Section E, paragraph 4); and
+(u) to delegate responsibility for performance of the powers, functions and responsibilities specified in this paragraph 3.1.1 and otherwise provided for in the Code, to the BSC Services Manager (save in respect of paragraph (k) and its obligations and responsibilities under Section E, paragraph 4);

-(v) to provide the MHSS Implementation Manager services in accordance with Section C12.
+(v) to provide the MHSS Implementation Manager services in accordance with Section C12and

+[PXXX](w) to provide Capacity Market Advisory Group administration and management services in accordance with Section C13.

 3.1.1A BSCCo shall obtain the Panel’s consent prior to raising any potential amendments to the Code Administration Code of Practice.